 “Amplio” means “improve” in Latin.
 At Success Engineering, we believe that people need to continuously learn how to improve their methods of adding value to their customers.
 Success Engineering is creating ‘amplios’ for strategies and budgeting, for discovery (product management), and for development (team level).
 These can be used at all scales.
 An Amplio for SAFe will be made on demand.
 All of these are pragmatic approaches validated with real-world experience.
 The Amplio Development Masterclass is our first offering.
 If you are not ready to fully engage this advanced workshop, please join our Amplio Community of Practice (free) to both learn and get access to several useful virtual collaboration boards.

-A professional Lean-Agile coach is a person who understands how to help teams and organizations improve with the theories of Flow, Lean, and the Theory of Constraints while also understanding the basics of human learning and interaction.
+A value creation coach is a person who understands how to help teams and organizations improve with the theories of Flow, Lean, and the Theory of Constraints while also understanding the basics of human learning and interaction.
 Coaches need to play an active role in helping teams improve.
 ‘Active,’ doesn’t mean they tell people what to do, which is not effective.
 This is not because people may resist when told to do something.
 Sometimes people want to be told what to do.
 But if you tell people what to do, they may do it without working through the details of what is involved.
 If they run into problems, they may not know what to do.
 This lack of understanding may have them abandon the suggestion.
 This creates the mantra of a coach as a guide.

 The Amplio Scrum Guide